FAQ

 Throw those away!

-Wear the gown (or jumpsuit - we've got a couple of those) of your dreams!
+Wear the gown of your dreams!

 And if your dreams are to wear a “traditional” gown, then go for it!